In our blog

 Antioxidant.
 Magnolia bark contains two potent anti-inflammatory substances, magnolol and honokiol, which synergistically inhibit the activation of NF-KB, a key inflammatory mediator.
 These two compounds can protect skin against chronic inflammation, and reduce skin redness.
 Like honokiol, magnolol boosts the effect of our Cream’s preservative system.

 All Laponie of Scandinavia products are developed in our own lab outside our native Helsinki.
-Our lab is run by our head of R&D, cosmetic chemist Jaana.
-Our founder Kristina also works in the lab with Jaana.
+Our lab is run by our head of R&D, cosmetic chemist Jaana and our founder Kristina also works in the lab with her.
 Everything the ladies make in the lab, they test on their sensitive- and problem-skinned selves.
-All our products are manufactured in Finland and Sweden, at our partner factories.

 For us, skin is like hair.
 Some days are good, some days are bad.

 That’s why our products are made for what we call skin days, rather than just specific skin types.
 Climate, sleep, or lack of it, food, stress levels, hormones and a myriad of other factors can influence the appearance of skin from day to day, so why not care for your skin based on what it needs, daily?

 Our products are combinable for different skin days - use the products you need, when you need them.